pravi-samaratunga/git_tutorial/README.md

 You can read more here: [Git-scm chapter 3 in Chinese](https://git-scm.com/book/zh/v2/Git-%E5%88%86%E6%94%AF-%E5%88%86%E6%94%AF%E7%AE%80%E4%BB%8B)

-🔶Go into everyone else's folder and edit their files.
+🔶 Go into everyone else's folder and edit their files.
 Add your changes, commit them, and then pull changes from the remote repository.
 You will probably get a merge conflict.
 View the files which have merge conflicts and fix them, then make another commit before you pull and push again.

 ## Viewing previous revisions of code

 Basically, use `git log` and `git checkout`.
-If you get to this point of this file, tell me so that I know that I need to finish writing it, and read [Git-scm chapter 7](https://git-scm.com/book/zh/v2/Git-%E5%B7%A5%E5%85%B7-%E9%80%89%E6%8B%A9%E4%BF%AE%E8%AE%A2%E7%89%88%E6%9C%AC).
+If you get to this point of the tutorial, tell me so that I know that I need to finish writing it, and read [Git-scm chapter 7](https://git-scm.com/book/zh/v2/Git-%E5%B7%A5%E5%85%B7-%E9%80%89%E6%8B%A9%E4%BF%AE%E8%AE%A2%E7%89%88%E6%9C%AC).

 # More reading